fpischedda/pywek20_tweet_feed/README.md

 - install dependencies using pip install -r requirements.txt (use tools such as virtualenv to create a clean working environment)

+please note that if you want to use python 3 you have to install pika-python3 dependency with the following command: pip install -U git+https://github.com/renshawbay/pika-python3.git

 Running the service:
 - run python main.py
 - if you inspect the rabbitmq web console you should see some traffic on